2009 Edmonton Eskimos season

-The Edmonton Eskimos season was the 52nd season for the team in the Canadian Football League and their 61st overall.
+The Edmonton Eskimos season was the 52nd season for the team in the Canadian Football League (CFL) and their 61st overall.
 The Eskimos finished the season in third place with a 9–9 record.
 They appeared in the West Semi-Final where they lost to the Calgary Stampeders.

 Off-season

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 Due to trades, the Eskimos did not have a pick until the second round, when they selected tackle Gordon Hinse, eleventh overall from the University of Alberta.